A wrongful death is generally defined as a death caused by someone else’s negligence or misconduct, whether intentional or not.

 5. The Emotional Impact Can Influence a Jury

-In wrongful death cases that go to trial, the emotional resonances of your story can play a vital role in influencing jury decisions.
-Jurors are human, after all, and their perceptions of the plaintiff’s pain, loss, and the circumstances surrounding the death are sure to weigh significantly on their minds.
+In wrongful death cases that go to trial, the emotional weight of your story can play a vital role in shaping jury decisions.
+Jurors are human, after all, and their perceptions of the plaintiff’s pain, loss, and the circumstances surrounding the death will weigh significantly on their minds.

 Crafting a narrative that respectfully highlights these aspects while underlining the negligence involved requires careful balance and sensitivity.